Apostrophes in Plurals

 - Most CMSs (or CMSes) use our software.

-Note that it is not incorrect to use an apostrophe in such abbreviations (ATM’s, PhD’s).
-But the apostrophe is generally avoided unless necessary in formal writing.
+Note that it is not incorrect to use an apostrophe in such abbreviations (ATM’s, PhD’s) but considered inelegant and unnecessary in formal writing.

-In plurals of abbreviations that contain internal periods, apostrophes can help eliminate confusion.
+In plurals of abbreviations that contain internal periods, apostrophes can help improve readability.

 - We were asked not to use abbreviations, but I see two “e.g.’s” in this paper.

-In some writing styles, periods are inserted between the capital letters of an abbreviation.
+In some writing styles (especially British), periods are inserted between the capital letters of an abbreviation.
 An apostrophe is then used to form the plural.

 - None of the M.B.A.’s and Ph.D.’s could solve the problem.